oceanbase/docker-images/obbinlog-ce/README.md

 **Note**: This image uses fixed compatible versions for all components to ensure compatibility.

+**Important**: This image is for testing purposes only and should not be used in production environments.
+It is suitable for integration testing scenarios such as GitHub CI.

 ## Building the Image

 ### Local Build